Differentiable Sparsification for Deep Neural Networks: Proposed Approach

 \subsection{Rectified Gradient Flow}

-If $\gamma_i$ Eq.~(\ref{eqn:thresholding}) or $\alpha_i$ in Eq.~(\ref{eqn:exc_param}) is less than the threshold, the gradient will be zero, and the component will not receive learning signals.
-However, this does not necessarily mean that a component permanently dies once its importance score falls below the threshold.
-The component may recover because the threshold is adjustable and the importance scores of other components may decrease.
-Nevertheless, to ensure that the architecture parameters of dropped components continuously receive learning signals, we propose approximating the gradient of the thresholding function.
-As in~\cite{Xiao2019}, where the gradient of a step function was approximated using that of \emph{leaky relu} or \emph{soft plus}, we suggest employing \emph{elu}~\cite{Clevert2016} as a variant of the proposed method: \emph{relu} is used in a forward pass, but \emph{elu} is used in a backward pass.
+If $\gamma_i$ in Eq.(\ref{eqn:thresholding}) or $\alpha_i$ in Eq.(\ref{eqn:exc_param}) falls below the threshold, the gradient will be zero and the corresponding component will not receive any learning signals.
+Although a component might recover if the importance scores of other components decrease further, we take steps to ensure that the architecture parameters of dropped components continue to receive learning signals.
+This is accomplished by approximating the gradient of the thresholding function using the straight-through estimator~\cite{Hinton2012,Bengio2013,Hubara2016}.
+Similar to the approach in~\cite{Xiao2019}, where the gradient of a step function was approximated using the gradients of \emph{leaky relu} or \emph{soft plus}, we suggest using the \emph{elu}~\cite{Clevert2016} activation function to estimate the gradients of \emph{relu}.
+During the forward pass, we employ the \emph{relu} activation function, while in the backward pass, we utilize \emph{elu}.
+For example, when $\alpha$ is non-negative, the gradient of Eq.(\ref{eqn:exc_param}) is approximated as:

-This heuristic approach leads to a similar learning mechanism as that proposed in~\cite{Wortsman2019}, where the gradient flows to dropped (or zeroed out) edges but does not flow through these dropped edges.
-The architecture parameters in our proposed method correspond to the edges in~\cite{Wortsman2019}.
-Not that our approach is easy to implement and does not require additional codes to select dropped edges and control the gradient flow.
-We simply optimize the objective function using approximated gradients.
-The implementation codes are shown in the appendix.
+This approach leads to a learning mechanism similar to Discovering Neural Wiring~\cite{Wortsman2019}.
+We will further discuss it in the section of the experiment and Appendix.